Vytho/automatic_greenhouse/README.md

-# 🌱 MicroPython Smart Watering System 💧
+# 🌱 MicroPython Smart Watering System

 **Short description**

-A compact MicroPython project for a plant-watering controller running on a Raspberry Pi Pico (or similar board).
-It reads a DHT11 sensor, logs temperature/humidity to `data_test.txt`, shows status on an SSD1306 I2C OLED, controls a water pump (motor driver), and drives RGB LEDs and buttons for user interaction (display toggle, party mode, manual watering). 🚀
+A compact MicroPython project for a plant-watering controller running on a Raspberry Pi Pico W. It reads a DHT11 sensor, logs temperature/humidity to `data.txt`, shows status on an SSD1306 I2C OLED, controls a water pump (motor driver), and drives RGB LEDs and buttons for user interaction (display toggle, party mode, manual watering). 🚀

 ---